Welcome to The Guild of Metalsmiths

 Education is one of our primary goals.
 We sponsor a variety of skill and knowledge-building workshops including beginning blacksmith classes, project based blacksmithing classes and a Fall Conference that brings blacksmiths, craftsmen, metalsmiths and artists from around the world to assist the membership in continuing to expand their view on what is possible within the metalsmith crafts.
 We are a family oriented organization and all are welcome.

 Our Officers, Committees and Board of Directors meet every other month to help keep us on track with our education, our programming, and our task of sharing our knowledge with each other and the public.
 We invite new members to join us at any time.
-A good way to learn more direct information about our organization is to contact our current President for 2019, Larry Wasmund.
+A good way to learn more direct information about our organization is to contact our President for 2024, Larry Wasmund.

-Feel free to browse our web forum or member gallery and see some of the work our members have done.
+Feel free to browse our member gallery and see some of the work our members have done.
 You can also find information on becoming a blacksmith, see examples of knives that members have made, beautiful artistic ironwork, excellent foundry work, tools such as forges or anvils and much more.

 Our organization is a 501(c) (3).
 Donations are accepted and are used in our educational mission.